YangVincent/YangVincent.github.io/_posts/2018-09-15-csinterviews.md

 * <a href="http://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/" target="_blank">Job Hunting and Interviews - Haseeb Qureshi</a>

 ## Overviews
-* You have around an 80% chance of getting an interview by referral, and around 1% if you simply apply online.</li>
+* You have around an 80% chance of getting an interview by referral, and around 1% if you simply apply online.
 * <a href="https://www.linkedin.com/pulse/best-hire-me-email-ive-seen-from-recent-college-grad-ray-carroll" target="_blank">Writing Emails</a>
 * <a href="https://www.linkedin.com/pulse/why-bad-experiences-happen-good-candidates-vinayak-ranade" target="_blank">Why bad experiences happen to good candidates</a>
 * <a href="https://breakoutcareers.com" target="_blank">Breakout Careers</a>